 - ⅓ cup finely chopped fresh ginger

-- 2” to 3″ cube fresh turmeric (substitute with 1 teaspoon of turmeric powder)
+- 2” to 3″ cube fresh turmeric (purchase here* or substitute with 1 teaspoon of turmeric powder)

 - 1 tablespoon fennel seeds, whole